Transfer Pak

-The Transfer Pak (Note: Known in Japan as the 64 GB Pack (64GBパック, Rokujūyon Jī Bī Pakku)) is an accessory for the Nintendo 64 (N64) controller.
-It features a cartridge slot compatible with Game Boy or Game Boy Color (GBC) games.
-When plugged into the controller's expansion port, it allows for the transfer of data between supported N64 and GBC games to access additional content.
-The Pokémon Stadium games, with which the Transfer Pak was initially bundled for sale, also feature the ability to emulate specific Game Boy Pokémon titles for play on the N64.
+The Transfer Pak, known in Japan as the is an accessory manufactured by Nintendo that plugs into the Nintendo 64 (N64) controller.
+It allows for the transfer of data between supported N64 and Game Boy or Game Boy Color (GBC) games to access additional content.
+The Pokémon Stadium games, which the accessory was initially bundled with, also use it to emulate Game Boy Pokémon games on the N64.

-The Transfer Pak was supported by twenty N64 and 64DD games released between 1998 and 2000, only six of which supported it outside of Japan.
-Several games which initially planned to utilize the accessory were either cancelled or had the functionality removed.
-A similar accessory for the 64DD, the 64 GB Cable, was also never released.
-As a result, while recognized as one of the first examples of connectivity between Nintendo's home consoles and handhelds, retrospective coverage of the Transfer Pak has found it largely unnecessary.
+The Transfer Pak is recognized as one of the first examples of connectivity between Nintendo's home and handheld consoles.
+It was supported by only twenty games released for the N64 and its 64DD expansion between 1998 and 2000, the majority of which were not released outside Japan.
+Several games that were initially planned to support the accessory were either cancelled or had the functionality removed before release.
+Digital re-releases of games with Transfer Pak support have also been inconsistent in retaining these features.
+As a result, retrospective coverage of the accessory has found it largely unnecessary.
+A similar accessory, the was designed to use the GBC as a second screen when playing 64DD games, but it was never released.

-Overview
+History

 The Transfer Pak was developed by Nintendo Research & Development 3, and was first revealed at Nintendo's Space World 1997 trade show.
-It was released in Japan as a pack-in with the game Pocket Monsters Stadium (1998), which required the Transfer Pak for many of its features.
-In North America and Europe, the Transfer Pak was similarly bundled with Pokémon Stadium (1999) for its English-language release in 2000, receiving a standalone release shortly thereafter.
-While the device itself is physically compatible with all Game Boy and GBC Game Paks, N64 games can only connect to games from the same region.
+Nintendo game designer Shigeru Miyamoto cited it as one of several devices the company was exhibiting at the show that allowed for games with non-traditional gameplay, along with the Voice Recognition Unit and the Game Boy Camera.
+It was initially released in Japan as a pack-in with the game Pocket Monsters Stadium (1998), which required the Transfer Pak for many of its features.
+In North America and Europe, the Transfer Pak was similarly bundled with Pokémon Stadium (1999) for its English-language release in 2000, and received a standalone release shortly thereafter.

-Unlike the Super Game Boy peripheral, which allowed Game Boy games to be played on the Super Nintendo Entertainment System, the Transfer Pak's primary use is not to play Game Boy games on the N64.
-Nintendo and Intelligent Systems developed a separate accessory to serve this function, the Wide-Boy64, but it was not released to the public and was instead only available to game developers and members of the gaming press.
-However, the Pokémon Stadium games include a built-in Game Boy emulator, allowing users to play compatible Pokémon games on the N64 by inserting them into the Transfer Pak.